RathodAnilT/PHP-Tutorial/README.md

 - $_SESSION

 - The next chapters will explain some of the superglobals, and the rest will be explained in later chapters

+## PHP $GLOBALS
+- $GLOBALS is an array that contains all global variables.